South Carolina murder suspects may be connected to fifth homicide in Memphis

 Tyler Terry and Adrienne Simpson are believed to be responsible for a murder that took place around 2 a.m.
 May 17 in the Raleigh neighborhood in Memphis, according to South Carolina authorities.

-According to police, first responders discovered a shooting victim in the middle of of Scheibler Road near a car that had its flashers on.
+Memphis Police said first responders discovered a shooting victim in the middle of of Scheibler Road near a car that had its flashers on.
+Memphis Police on Wednesday identified the victim as 34-year-old Danterrio Coats.

 Memphis Police confirm their investigation is ongoing but have not said whether they believe the case is linked to the South Carolina suspects.